masc-ucsc/docs/docs/pyrope/07-typesystem.md

 a.say_hi()
 ```

-Mixins are very expressive but allow to redefine methods.
+Mixin are very expressive by allowing to redefine methods.
 If two bundles have
 the same field a bundle with the concatenated values will be created.
 This is
 likely an error with basic types but useful to handle explicit method overload.

-This could be error prone and in many cases it may be fine just to use the
+In a way, mixin just adds methods from two bundles to create a new bundle.
+In
+programming languages with object oriented programming (OOP) there are many
+keywords (`virtual`, `final`, `override`, `static`...) to constrain how methods can be
+updated/changed.
+In Pyrope, the `let` and `var` keywords can be added to any bundle
+field.
+The `let` makes the entry immutable when applied to a method, it behaves like
+a `final` keyword in most languages.

+There are also two ways to concatenate bundles in Pyrope. `bun1 ++ bun2` and
+`(...bun1, ...bun2)`.
+The difference is that `++` concatenates and replaces any
+not `let` field.
+The `...` concatenates and but triggers a compile error if the
+same field appears twice.

+An issue with mixin is when more than one bundle has the `init` method.
+If the
+bundles are concatenated with `...` and error is triggered, if the bundles are
+concatenated with `++` the methods are overrided when declared with `var`.
+Neither is the expected solution.
+A smaller issue with mixins is that
+`comptime assert X implements Y` should be inserted when implementing an
+interface.

+Without supporting OOP, but providing a more familiar abstract or trait
-trait construction.
-The `implements` keyword checks that the new type
+interface, Pyrope provides the `implements` keyword.
+It checks that the new
-implements the functionality undefined and allows to use methods defined.
-This
+type implements the functionality undefined and allows to use methods defined,
+and creates a wrapper to the init method calling both init methods if needed.

+HERE (same call order as swifth/rust/scala??)

-is effectively a mixin with checks that some methods should be implemented.
+This is effectively a mixin with checks that some methods should be
+implemented.

 ```
 type Shape = (